andyatkinson/promoSlide/README.md

 Contributing
 ------------
-The plugin code should pass JavaScript Lint with zero errors and warnings.
-On OS X I did `brew install jslint` and the following to test the plugin file.
-Please add a unit test to the QUnit tests if possible as well.
+The plugin code should pass JavaScript Lint with zero errors and warnings. `jsl` on OS X is available as a [homebrew binary install](https://github.com/Homebrew/homebrew-binary).
+To install `jslint`:

+    brew tap homebrew/binary
+    brew install jsl

+To use it:

     $ jsl -process jquery.promoSlide.js

     JavaScript Lint 0.3.0 (JavaScript-C 1.5 2004-09-24)
     Developed by Matthias Miller (http://www.JavaScriptLint.com)